Many people think that spicy foods cause peptic ulcers, but the truth is that bacteria

 pylori in the past and not an active infection)

-tests (which can detect the presence of H. pylori antigens; stool tests
+(which can detect the presence of H. pylori antigens; stool tests are becoming

-are becoming more common for detecting H. pylori, and some doctors think
+more common for detecting H. pylori, and some doctors think they're more

 breath tests (which can detect carbon broken down by H. pylori after